Lady Palm (Rhapis excelsa) Indoor Care; Watering, Light, Soil, Fertilizer, Problems

 Fertilizer

-Feed Lady Palm with a balanced, liquid fertilizer monthly in spring and summer for a lush growth.
+Feed Lady Palm with a balanced, water-soluble fertilizer monthly in spring and summer for a lush growth.
 Do not feed in fall and winter as growth is minimal at this time.

 Take care not to overfeed as it can lead to yellowing of the leaves.
 To prevent fertilizer build up which is indicated by leaf burn and brown spots, regularly flush the soil.
 Run a stream of water through the soil until water comes out through the drainage hole.
 Allow the stream of water to run for some time and repeat the process several times.

 The best soil for Lady Palm should be rich in organic matter and well-draining to prevent it from getting soggy while providing the required nutrients.
-A mix of 2 parts of all purpose potting mix and 1 part perlite is recommended for this plant.
+A mix of 2 parts of potting soil and 1 part perlite is recommended for this plant.

 Repotting

 Repot your Rhapis excelsa Palm every 3 years when it has overgrown its current pot.
 Keep it crowded to prevent it from growing too fast.
-Use a pot one size larger than the current one.
-Make sure that the pot has a drainage hole to avoid getting soggy soil as it can lead to root-rot.
+Use a pot one size larger that has a drainage hole to avoid sogginess which can lead to root-rot.
+Check out these pots with drainage holes on Amazon.

 Apply a slow release fertilizer to the potting soil to promote faster establishment.
 The fertilizer will be adequate for the next 3-4 months.

-Take care not to damage the roots and don't try to seperate or spread out the roots.
+Take care not to damage the roots and do not try to seperate or spread out the roots.
 Water the palm thoroughly and gently press down the soil to get rid of air pockets.

 Pruning & Grooming